Skip to content

 How to Track the Right Sales Metrics for Growth

-Consistent sales growth requires mastering the skill of tracking and measuring the right metrics.
+Consistent sales growth requires mastering the skill of tracking and measuring the right metrics for your team’s sales performance.
 But how do you choose which metrics to measure?
 Here are some tips:

 1. Align Metrics with Goals: Define overarching business objectives and identify KPIs directly impacting them, such as revenue, conversion rates, CAC, and CLV.